cameronmore/go-sessions/README.md

 ## Todo

 There are a few key things that I need to implement before a v1.0.0 release, specifically:
+- Abstract the session and user store operations to allow for more implementions (with other SQL libraries instead of SQLite as the default)
 - Allowing username configuration and validation to return errors when a username does not match conventions (like having only alphanumeric characters)
 - Looking up usernames to ensure uniqueness and return that error to the client
 - Password validation to make sure users have strong passwords